Construction Industry VAT......

 Who’s affected and who isn’t?

 If you are VAT registered and working under the CIS scheme then you need to check whether you are affected or not.

-If you’re not sure whether what you do qualifies for the DRC, talk to RIFT to find out exactly where you stand.
+If you’re not sure whether what you do qualifies for the DRC, talk to RIFT Accounting to find out exactly where you stand.

 As always, you’ve got to keep your cash flow situation in mind.
-If you’re used to factoring your customers’ VAT payments into your day-to-day finances, suddenly having them cut off could be a real problem.
+If you are used to factoring your customers’ VAT payments into your day-to-day finances, suddenly having them cut off could be a real problem.
 Choked off cash flow is a killer, so anything that clogs the financial arteries of your business could easily leave it bleeding out.

 Long story short, this is a big shake-up in the way contractors and subcontractors handle VAT in the building game.
-From October on, subbies won’t be charging VAT to the contractors they’re working for.
+From 01 March 2021, subbies won’t be charging VAT to the contractors they’re working for.
 Instead, the contractor will be stuck reporting the input VAT (what they’ve bought) and the output VAT (your sale) in their own VAT returns.
 With time running out before the new system comes into force, things are starting to build to a nice little frenzy.
 Contractors and businesses are realising that they’re going to find themselves classified differently across different jobs.
 Naturally, this is causing a few confused headaches.

 As for why the new scheme’s needed at all, it all comes down to the same song HMRC’s been banging out for ages in construction: clamping down on fraud.
 The taxman’s got his mind set on chasing down the estimated £100 million he believes he’s losing every year to the “missing trader” scam.